Last Modified: January 11, 2016

 Pazopanib comes as a tablet to take by mouth.
 It is should be taken on an empty stomach once a day, at least 1 hour before or 2 hours after a meal.
 Take the tablets whole; do not crush, break or chew.
 Take pazopanib at around the same time every day.
 If you miss a dose and it has been less than 12 hours since your regular dose time, take it as soon as you remember.
 If it has been more than 12 hours, skip the dose.
 Do not take 2 doses at once to make up for a missed dose.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, dexamethasone, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
 Be sure to tell your healthcare provider about all medications and supplements you take.

-There are a number of things you can do to manage the side effects of Pazopanib.
+There are a number of things you can do to manage the side effects of pazopanib.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

+This medication can cause life threatening infections, with or without a decrease in white blood cell counts.
 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.